True Love (TV series)

+Each episode is a self-contained story (though there is some cross-over between all the episodes), devised through improvisation (a first for BBC One drama), exploring an issue related to love and relationships.
 True Love had its first public screening at the Turner Contemporary in Margate on 29 March 2012.
 The series premiered on 17 June 2012 on BBC One, the remaining four episodes being stripped across the next three nights, with the final two airing as a double-bill on 20 June.
 True Love was originally titled Love Life but was re-titled to avoid confusion with an ITV series with the same title.

 Plot

 While each episode is self-contained, the series is set in the English seaside town of Margate, Kent.
 There is some overlap between episodes.